EURion constellation

-The EURion constellation (also known as Omron rings or doughnuts) is a pattern of symbols incorporated into a number of secure documents such as banknotes and ownership title certificates designs worldwide since about 1996.
+The EURion constellation (also known as Omron rings or doughnuts) is a pattern of symbols incorporated into a number of secure documents such as banknotes, cheques, and ownership title certificate designs worldwide since about 1996.
 It is added to help imaging software detect the presence of such a document in a digital image.
-Such software can then block the user from reproducing banknotes to prevent counterfeiting using colour photocopiers.
+Such software can then block the user from reproducing such documents to prevent counterfeiting using color photocopiers.

 Description

-The name "EURion constellation" was coined by security researcher Markus Kuhn, who uncovered the pattern on the 10 Euro (€10) banknote in early 2002 while experimenting with a Xerox colour photocopier that refused to reproduce banknotes.
+The name EURion constellation was coined by security researcher Markus Kuhn, who uncovered the pattern on the 10-euro banknote in early 2002 while experimenting with a Xerox colour photocopier that refused to reproduce banknotes.
 The pattern has never been mentioned officially; Kuhn named it the EURion constellation as it resembled the astronomical Orion constellation, and EUR is the ISO 4217 designation of the euro currency.

 The EURion constellation first described by Kuhn consists of a pattern of five small yellow, green or orange circles, which is repeated across areas of the banknote at different orientations.
 The mere presence of five of these circles on a page is sufficient for some colour photocopiers to refuse processing.

 Some banks integrate the constellation tightly with the remaining design of the note.
 On 50 DM German banknotes, the EURion circles formed the innermost circles in a background pattern of fine concentric circles.
-On the front of former Bank of England Elgar £20 notes, they appear as green heads of musical notes; however, on the Smith £20 notes of 2007 the circles merely cluster around the "£20" text.
+On the front of former Bank of England Elgar £20 notes, they appear as green heads of musical notes; however, on the Smith £20 notes of 2007 the circles merely cluster around the £20 text.
 On some U.S. bills, they appear as the digit zero in small, yellow numbers matching the value of the note.
 On Japanese yen, these circles sometimes appear as flowers.

+There are at least two types of patterns made using five circles.
+Some banknotes like euro, Japanese yen and US dollar use the EURion constellation or 'Omron rings' "Pattern type 1" shown above, while others including Chinese renminbi, Egyptian pound, Indian rupee, Thai Baht, Indonesian rupiah, South African rand, South Korean won, UAE dirham and Kuwaiti dinar use another pattern also called 'Omron rings'.
+The second pattern ("Type 2") also has not been mentioned officially.

 Technical details regarding the EURion constellation are kept secret by its inventors and users.
-A 1995 patent application suggests that the pattern and detection algorithm were designed at Omron Corporation, a Japanese electronics company.
+A 1995 patent application suggests that the pattern and detection algorithm were designed at Omron, a Japanese electronics company.
 It is also not clear whether the feature has any official name.
-The term "Omron anti-photocopying feature" appeared in an August 2005 press release by the Reserve Bank of India.
-In 2007 the term "Omron rings" was used in an award announcement by a banknote collectors society.
+The term Omron anti-photocopying feature appeared in an August 2005 press release by the Reserve Bank of India.
+In 2007, the term Omron rings was used in an award announcement by a banknote collectors society.